How to Feast Ayurvedically

 I usually talk about how to famine.
-Here is my chance to balance it out with a few tips on how to feast… ayurvedically speaking.
+Here is my chance to balance it out with a few tips on how to feast ayurvedically.

 Ayurveda 101: How to Feast

-Thanksgiving is obviously all about the feast.
-The timing of your feast is crucial.
-2-3 pm is about as late as we can start and have time to digest the food we’ve eaten comfortably.
-The later towards sundown you eat - the easier it is to overeat and the harder it is to eat lightly until the feast.
+Thanksgiving is obviously all about the feast, but the timing of your feast is crucial.
+2-3 pm is about as late as we can start and have time to comfortably digest the food we’ve eaten.
+The later towards sundown you eat, the easier it is to overeat, and the harder it is to eat lightly until the feast.
 I can’t recommend any kind of feasting after 4 pm.
 You’ll suffer.
-Encourage your feasting-mates to schedule earlier- or get used to inviting your guests earlier.
-It works -and over time your peeps will get that they can overeat a little and still feel just fine the next day when you start early enough.
+Encourage your feasting-mates to schedule earlier, or get used to inviting your guests earlier.
+It works, and over time your peeps will get that when they start early enough, they can overeat a little and still feel just fine the next day.

 If you can plan a midday feast, here is a good plan for the morning: